-PRIOR TO AND DURING DEFLATION AND INFLATION OF THE AIR SUSPENSION SYSTEM, ENSURE ALL PERSONNEL AND EQUIPMENT ARE CLEAR FROM UNDER THE VEHICLE AND AROUND THE SERVICE AREA, FAILURE TO DO SO CAN CAUSE SERIOUS PERSONAL INJURY, DEATH, OR PROPERTY DAMAGE.
+PRIOR TO AND DURING DEFLATION AND INFLATION OF THE FRONT AIR SUSPENSION SYSTEM, ENSURE THAT ALL PERSONNEL AND EQUIPMENT ARE CLEAR FROM UNDER THE VEHICLE AND AROUND THE SERVICE AREA, FAILURE TO DO SO CAN CAUSE SERIOUS PERSONAL INJURY, DEATH, OR PROPERTY DAMAGE.

 - 5. See additional Air Spring Cautions and Warnings in the Important Safety Notice Section of this publication prior to inflating or deflating the suspension system. - 6.
-Exhaust the air from the air system as per the vehicle manufacturer's instructions.
+Exhaust the air from the air system by disconnecting the height control valve linkage(s) at the rubber grommet(s) and allowing the lever to drop.
+Lower the height control valve lever arm.
+This will exhaust air from the system.